-The development of a system to uniquely identify legal entities globally had its beginnings in the 2008 financial crisis.
+The development of a system to identify legal entities uniquely and globally had its beginnings in the 2008 financial crisis.
 Regulators worldwide acknowledged their inability to identify parties to transactions across markets, products, and regions for regulatory reporting and supervision.
 This hindered the ability to evaluate systemic and emerging risk, to identify trends, and to take corrective steps.
-Recognizing this gap, authorities, working with the private sector, have developed the Global LEI System with a global governance framework representing the public interest that will, through the issuance of unique LEIs, unambiguously identify legal entities engaged in financial transactions.
-Although the initial introduction of the LEI was for financial regulatory purposes, the usefulness of the LEI can be leveraged for any purpose.
-The LEI is use case agnostic and can be used in any process of entity identification, from finance to healthcare to verifying all counterparties of businesses supply chain.
+Recognizing this gap, authorities, working with the private sector, have developed GLEIF with a global governance framework representing the public interest that, through the issuance of unique LEIs, unambiguously identify legal entities engaged in financial transactions.
+Although the initial introduction of the LEI was for financial regulatory purposes, the LEI is use case agnostic.
+The usefulness of the LEI can be leveraged for any purpose or process requiring entity identification, from finance to healthcare to verifying all counterparties of businesses supply chain.

 The LEI is the only global standard for legal entity identification.
 It is a 20-character, alpha-numeric code based on the ISO 17442 standard developed by the International Organization for Standardization (ISO).
-It connects to key reference information that enables clear and unique identification of legal entities participating in financial transactions.
-Each LEI contains information about an entity's ownership structure and thus answers the questions of 'who is who' and 'who owns whom'.
+The LEI connects to key reference information that enables clear and unique identification of legal entities participating in financial transactions but is not limited to entities involved in financial transactions.
+LEIs also contain information about an entity's ownership structure and thus answers the questions of 'who is who' and 'who owns whom'.
 Simply put, the publicly available LEI data pool can be regarded as a global directory, which greatly enhances transparency in the global marketplace.
+An LEI record does not include information on a legal entity's beneficial owners.
+GLEIF suggests that FinCEN require the LEI for reporting companies who will now be disclosing their beneficial owners.